kbysiec/vscode-search-everywhere/README.md

 * `searchEverywhere.excludeMode`

 Ability to choose which exclude option should be applied.
-If gitignore file is not found or is empty, extension setting is used as a fallback.
+If gitignore file is not found or is empty, the extension option is used as a fallback.
 Available options: `search everywhere`, `files and search`, `gitignore`.
+To see the changes from the updated gitignore file after indexing, the reload must be done.
 Default value: `search everywhere`.

 ## Release Notes